 After adventures on the water, go gain an appreciation for it.
 Book a unique Environmental Tour with ACUA (Atlantic County Utility Authority).
 The ACUA offers three tours, including visits to the county’s recycling center, landfill, and composting facility, but we recommend the Wastewater Facility Tour & Wind and Solar Projects.
 It may sound a little field trippy, but trust us, it’s worth a look.
 Lasting about an hour, you’ll visit the green-roofed ACUA Wastewater Treatment Facility, which keeps the area’s marine and freshwater environments clean and clear.
-While Las Vegas recently received a failing grade from the American Lung Association’s annual State of the Air report, and was named by Travel + Leisure as one of America’s Dirtiest Cities, Atlantic City boasts having the world’s largest hybrid wind and solar powered treatment facility, and the first coastal and urban wind farm in the nation.
+While Las Vegas has received failing grades from the American Lung Association’s annual State of the Air report, and was named by Travel + Leisure as one of America’s Dirtiest Cities, Atlantic City boasts having the world’s largest hybrid wind and solar powered treatment facility, and the first coastal and urban wind farm in the nation.
 And best of all, like the solar and wind energy, it’s free.

 Photos: Absecon Lighthouse, Bally’s, PMillera4, Atlantic City Parasail